lume/variable/README.md

-Let's say we want to make it more performant: instead of all event handlers being subscribed to a single `change` event (because Martians probably have lots and lots of properties) and filtering for the properties want care to observe, we can choose specific event names for each property and let handlers be subscribed to specific property events:
+Let's say we want to make it more performant: instead of all event handlers being subscribed to a single `change` event (because Martians probably have lots and lots of properties) and filtering for the properties we care to observe, we can choose specific event names for each property and subscribe handlers to specific property events:

 ```js
 import {EventEmitter} from 'events'